 You have been involved in an accident and are contacted by the insurance company.
-The adjuster requests your full name, address, date of birth and social security number.
-You feel uncomfortable providing such private information, but you are told that the information is required to handle your claim, or maybe you are told that it is required to properly issue your check upon settlement of your claim.
+The adjuster requests your full name, address, date of birth, and social security number.
+You feel uncomfortable providing such private information but are told that it’s required to handle your claim.
+Maybe you are told that it’s required to properly issue your check upon settlement of your claim.
 No matter what the reason, this information is stated to be essential to the investigation and processing of your claim.
-So you give the adjuster the requested personal information.
+So you give the adjuster your personal information.

-What you don’t know (and aren’t told) is that this information is being put into a national data base maintained by a database service that provides insurance companies with a list of your prior Bodily Injury, Auto, Workers’ Compensation and Homeowner claims.
-This information is provided to any insurance company that subscribes to this service (and almost all of them do); the information provided includes all claims presented by you within the last fifteen to twenty years.
+What you don’t know (and aren’t told) is that this information is being put into a national database, maintained by a service that provides insurance companies with a list of your prior bodily injury, auto, workers’ compensation, and homeowner claims.
+This information is provided to any insurance company that subscribes to this service (and almost all of them do), your history within the last fifteen to twenty years.
 This information also includes the coverage for which you filed the claim, the date of the incident, the type of injury, and the settlement for you and anyone else who resides in your household.
 The database service also sends an alert to every insurance company that has an open claim for you.

-The Index Data Base does provide a wealth of information to insurance companies and can be a great investigative tool for them to detect fraudulent claims and identify overlapping claims.
+The Index Database does provide a wealth of information to insurance companies and can be a great investigative tool for them to detect fraudulent claims and identify overlapping claims.
 However, multiple claims are sometimes interpreted incorrectly and assumptions are made that are not accurate.
 Those situations require more investigation.
-Also, as with any database, the information is only as good as the information that is entered accurately into the database, and sometimes errors are present.
+Also, as with any database, the information is only as good as the information that is entered accurately into the database.
+Sometimes errors are present.